SWI-Prolog/packages-mqi/mqi_overview.md

 ## Prolog Language Differences from the Top Level {#mqi-toplevel-differences}

 The Machine Query Interface is designed to act like using the ["top level"](quickstart) prompt of SWI Prolog itself (i.e. the "?-" prompt).
 If you've built the Prolog part of your application by loading code, running it and debugging it using the normal SWI Prolog top level, integrating it with your native language should be straightforward: simply run the commands you'd normally run on the top level, but now run them using the query APIs provided by the library built for your target language.
 Those APIs will allow you to send the exact same text to Prolog and they should execute the same way.
-Here's an example using the Python =|swiplserver|= library:
+Here's an example using the Python `swiplserver` library:

 ~~~
 % Prolog Top Level